Determinations of angular stiffness in rotational optical tweezers: Parameters influencing angular stiffness and rotational dynamics

 \subsection{The Helium-Neon Measurement Beam}

 In our experimental system, an ancillary measurement beam is introduced to probe the angular dynamics of the trapped particle.
+This inclusion offers angular detection that is independent of the trapping beam's polarisation state.
+This allows for fast switching between experimental modes, particularly useful for microrheometry, where multiple trapping beams and polarisation states are employed \citep{Zhang2017}.
 As described in Section~\ref{sec:methodology}, this is a low-powered and weakly focussed circularly polarised \nm{633} Helium–Neon laser.
 Owing to its low intensity and reduced numerical aperture, the measurement beam is treated as a passive probe of angular position that does not perturb the rotational dynamics of the probe.
+Typically, the power of the measurement beam is maintained between \mW{1}-\mW{10}, while the trapping beam is varied from \mW{50}-\mW{500}.
+Hence, the detection beam has a maximum relative power of 0.3 times that of the trapping beam.
 In this section, we investigate the validity and limitations of this assumption.

-The circularly polarised measurement beam exerts a constant optical torque on the probe, which causes a shift in the equilibrium orientation of the probe in the direction of the applied torque.
-This displaces the probe from the zero-torque point of the trapping beam, corresponding to a reduction in the angular stiffness.
-However, a sufficiently large change in equilibrium orientation, $\Delta\phi_0$, can push the probe beyond the linear regime of the restoring torque, where stiffness estimates become less reliable.
-The measurement beam also affects the probe's axial trapping, which varies the angular stiffness as optical torque is maximised near the beam focus.
-Hence, the combined influence of rotational and translational effects relative to the measurement beam's parameters must be properly understood when interpreting angular dynamics.

-Fig.~\ref{fig:hene_contributions} examines the influence of the He-Ne beam's numerical aperture and its power relative to the trapping beam on the angular dynamics of the probe.
-Panel~A shows the change in the equilibrium displacement as a function of its effective numerical aperture.
-The non-monotonic behaviour is specific to the rotational regime, as it is due to the coupling between the spin-angular momentum of the focussed beam and the inhomogeneous internal structure of the birefringent probe.
-Hence, the convergence angle that gives the maximum increase to stiffness is size-dependent.

-Fig.~\ref{fig:hene_contributions}B-C shows he influence of the second key beam parameter, the optical power, with respect to the shift in $\phi_0$ and the relative change in angular stiffness.
-As expected, increased power results in a greater equilibrium shift and reduction in stiffness.
-Typically, the power of the measurement beam is maintained near \mW{1}-\mW{10}, while the trapping beam is varied from \mW{50}-\mW{300}.
-Consequently, the measurement beam contributed to an angular equilibrium shift on the order of a few milliradians, which maintains the rotational dynamics within the linear regime.
-Therefore, the measurement beam remains a passive probe with negligible impact on trap stability under conventional operating beam parameters.
-This shift in $\phi_0$ only becomes significant for extremely sensitive rotational measurements, such as those in the rotational ballistic regime \citep{watson_interrogating_2025}.